defenseunicorns/delivery-aws-iac/doc/adr/0012-automated-renovate-and-release-please-workflows.md

     - PR is merged into main and closed
     - Release-please triggers and cuts a new release
       - *Note* If this release is a dependency of another one of our repos, renovate will pick it up in its workflow, and the cycle starts over :smile:
     - **Releases will only happen when:** terraform specific code has changed outside of the `/examples` directory.
-It doesn't make sense to cut a release for something that is going to affect other modules that consume it if it the changes aren't relevant to the usage of the module itself.
+It doesn't make sense to cut a release for something that is going to affect other modules that consume it if the changes aren't relevant to the usage of the module itself.

 ## Consequences